robbiew/door-of-doors/README.md

 # door-of-doors

 A Linux-based BBS door (for modern "old school" style BBSs like Mystic, Synchronet, ENiGMA½ or Talisman) that aggregates 3 popular door servers into a single menu system.
 It has lightbar driven menus, 100% customizable/replaceable ANSI art and a built-in statistics screen to show most popular doors and recent plays.
-An ANSI capable terminal program (like SyncTerm, Maigterm or Netrunner), at 80x25 screen size, is required.
+An ANSI capable terminal program (like SyncTerm, Maigterm or Netrunner), at 80x25 screen size or larger, is required.

 It's been tested on Linux i386, amd64, armv6 and armv7 (e.g. Raspberry Pi).
 Windows OS is not supported.